SnareNet: Flexible Repair Layers for Neural Networks with Hard Constraints: Introduction

 First, many critical applications require constrained outputs to ensure validity and safety.
 In learning-based control policies, outputs must satisfy safety constraints and physical actuator limits to prevent catastrophic failures \cite{ames2016control}.
-In protein structure prediction, generated structures must obey fundamental physical constraints such as proper bond geometries, tetrahedral atomic chirality, and the absence of steric clashes to represent physically valid molecular conformations \cite{chen2025physically}.
-In applications such as optimal power flow in electrical grids or resource allocation in supply chains, outputs must satisfy operational constraints including power balance equations, capacity limits, and other problem-specific requirements that define an executable solution.
+In applications such as optimal power flow in electrical grids or resource allocation in supply chains, outputs must satisfy operational constraints including power balance equations and capacity limits to deliver an executable solution \cite{pan2020deepopf}.
 Violating these constraints can lead to solutions that are not only suboptimal but potentially dangerous or nonsensical in practice.

 Secondly, constraints provide a mechanism to inject domain knowledge and inductive biases into NNs, which can potentially improve generalization, particularly when training data is limited.
-In physics-informed neural networks \cite{raissi2019physics}, enforcing boundary conditions and physical laws as constraints guides the learning process toward more accurate solutions \cite{li2024physics}.
-By encoding known structural properties of the problem into the network architecture, we guide the learning process toward physically plausible or operationally valid solutions.
+In hierarchical time series forecasting \cite{cini2023graph,stratigakos2022end,rangapuram2021end}, enforcing aggregation constraints across levels of the hierarchy ensures coherent forecasts.
+By encoding known structural properties of the problem into the network architecture, we can reduce the effective hypothesis space and regularize the learning process, leading to improved performance and robustness.

-The earliest and straightforward approach to handle constraints in NNs adds constraint violations as penalty terms in the loss function \cite{platt1987constrained,zhang1992lagrange,marquezneila2017imposinghardconstraintsdeep}, known as \emph{soft constraint} approaches.
+The most straightforward approach to impose constraints on NNs penalizes constraint violations in the loss function \cite{platt1987constrained,zhang1992lagrange,marquezneila2017imposinghardconstraintsdeep}, known as \emph{soft constraint methods}.
 However, this approach provides no guarantees on constraint satisfaction at inference time.
 Typical gradient-based training with soft constraints produces constraint violations on the order of $10^{-2}$ or worse \cite{donti2021dc3}, leading to physically nonsensical or operationally infeasible solutions.
-Perhaps more surprisingly, our numerical experiments reveal that soft constraint training can be counterproductive even as a warm-start strategy.
+Perhaps more surprisingly, our numerical experiments in \Cref{app:soft} reveal that soft constraint training can be counterproductive even as a warm-start strategy.
 These observations underscore the necessity for hard constraint enforcement mechanisms that provide both feasibility and efficient training.